It's CAO offers time.

-With an intake of over 1,000 students every September, our Arts degree is our most popular.
+With an intake of well over 1,000 students every September, our Arts degree is our most popular.
+This is for many reasons.

 - The idea of a job for life isn't the standard anymore.
 Narrow skill sets will only take a person so far.
 Lifelong skills are learned by Arts graduates.
 They are versatile, with the skills and capabilities that employers seek - analytical, critical thinkers, team players with a capacity to learn and reflect.
 These are the core competencies that will make you adaptable in a changed workplace.